coderhs/de_clutter/README.md

 # Future Improvement ideas - PR(s) Appreciated!

-1. Load the categorization data from an external API or library to be automatically updated.
+1. Load the categorization data from an external API or library.
-2. A preview before moving / Interface to show the different classification(s), and allow the user to modify it.
+2. A preview / Interface to show the different classification(s), and allow the user to modify the destination before moving.
 Web UI/GUI app.

 ## Author